Dr. David Wiley is Co-Founder and Chief Academic Officer of

 As an academic, Dr. Wiley has received numerous recognitions for his work, including an NSF CAREER grant and appointments as a Peery Social Entrepreneurship Research Fellow in the BYU Marriott School of Business, Senior Fellow for Strategy with the Saylor Foundation, and Nonresident Fellow in the Center for Internet and Society at Stanford Law School.
 As a social entrepreneur, Dr. Wiley has founded or co-founded numerous entities including

-Lumen Learning, Degreed, and the Open High School of Utah.
+Lumen Learning, Degreed, and the Open High School of Utah (now Mountain Heights Academy).
 In 2009, Fast Company named Dr. Wiley one of the 100 Most Creative People in Business.

 Pre-College Program, Music, Carnegie Mellon University, 1989.